AdguardTeam/AdguardKnowledgeBase/02.general/06.userscripts/docs.en.md

 ##### Unsupported properties
 These properties will be simply ignored by Adguard.
 ```
-@namespace
 @unwrap
-@noframes - Adguard won't execute a userscript inside of any iframe.
-@grant - Everything is granted by default.
 @connect - Adguard uses `@grant host:site.com` instead!
 ```